Abbot

 Bach grads go on to Slauson Middle School, but some on the northern edge can choose Forsythe Middle School.
 Those who live north of Huron attend Skyline High; the rest go to Pioneer High.

-Bike lanes: The city’s protected bike lane on William connects the west side with the university.
-On the west side, Liberty has a bike lane, Seventh has one northbound (the Bach side), and wide Washington is a suggested route.
+Bike lanes: A protected bike lane on William connects the Old West Side to the university; farther west, Liberty has a bike lane, Seventh has one northbound (the Bach side), and wide Washington is a suggested route.

 Bryant-Pattengill

 Bryant and Pattengill are paired elementary schools in two neighborhoods south of Washtenaw Ave., with Bryant providing K–2 and Pattengill grades 3–5.
 Bryant’s immediate neighborhood offers some of the city’s least expensive housing, with small ranch homes and multifamily complexes.
-Homes are bigger and more expensive near Pattengill, where kids go for grades 3 to 5.
+Homes are bigger and more expensive near Pattengill.
 The schools have quite different histories, reflected by their namesakes; Bryant opened in 1973 and honors longtime AAPS custodian Clifford Bryant, whereas Pattengill opened in 1957 and is named for a former high school principal who died in 1908.

 The neighborhoods off Packard include streets of modest and some larger homes, plus apartment and condo complexes, including the affordable Pattengill Condos and the 249 luxury apartments in the George.
 The area surrounding Pattengill, once prime farmland, was built up after World War II.
 Kimberly Hills, south of Independence, has newer and bigger homes, some on dirt roads that date to its past as a township “island.”
 Southwest of Packard, moderately priced houses built in the 1940s and 1950s are mixed with apartments.